ankitC/VIrtualCardWallet/README.md

   Login has been bypassed due to the lack of Server.
 Shall restore.
   Need to check the Signup and Make card once server is up.
 Feeling lazy to bypass Signup activity.
   BUG FIXED: List Card to detail View takes you to the correct card always.
+  Added the Delete Card method.
+Fixed bug related to getting back to the activity list cards.
+Now fine tuning the access.

 Changes required: